LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
     * **Add Post Body**: Enter the payload to send if applicable.
     * **Cache Article Content**: If you want to temporarily cache the article content that’s returned at run time for improved performance, select the duration in minutes.
-    * Click **Map Content Metadata**, and map the single article’s content data model (schema) to the LivePerson Knowledge Base data model.
-For help with this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).
+    * **Map Content Metadata**: Here again you need to provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson Knowledge Base article schema.
+In other words, given the request, map the single article’s content data model (schema) to the LivePerson Knowledge Base data model.
+For more on this, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html).
 9. Click **Save**.

 ### Associate an article with an intent